S&P 500 nearing the 2K summit

 With its Friday close, the S&P would need just a 2.5 percent gain to vault the 2K level - something most did not expect during the depths of the Great Recession.

 The move has been anything but frantic.
-The S&P 500 has not made a 1 percent move in a single session in almost two months, and the CBOE Volatility Index .VIX, the market's favored gauge of anxiety, fell below 11 on Friday, for its lowest close since 2007.
+The S&P 500 has not made a 1 percent move in a single session in almost two months, and the CBOE Volatility Index, the market's favored gauge of anxiety, fell below 11 on Friday, for its lowest close since 2007.

 "That the market is going up in low volatility is good for investor sentiment," said Doug Coté, chief market strategist at Voya Investment Management in New York.